heritagefund/Design/README.md

 # Design System (WIP)
-National Lottery Heritage Fund
+The National Lottery Heritage Fund

 Build consistent, accessible user interfaces.
 Learn from the research and experience with users.

-Use these design styles, components and patterns to quickly make prototypes or build a live service
+Use these design styles, components and patterns to quickly make prototypes or build a live service.

 <hr>